Mookie Betts: Personal life

-Film production
+Media production

+Betts hosts a baseball podcast called On Base, published by Bleacher Report.

 In January 2022, Betts signed a movie production agreement with Propagate Content.

 Betts participated in the production of a film focused on the life of Jackie Robinson.
 The film, Jackie Robinson: Get to the Bag, was shown in a preview event at a New York museum in August 2022.